 Cons: Can create distraction, slow adoption rates

 As we engaged our cloud accounting experts, one virtual communication app was mentioned above all others: Slack.
-It was highly praised as a “one-fits-all” solution, thanks to its text and voice chat abilities and the ease with which it integrates other applications.
+It was highly praised as a “one-fits-all” solution, thanks to its text and voice chat capabilities and the ease with which it integrates other applications.
 And the ability to group conversations by channel makes organization simple.

 “The most important characteristic of any app is that it works all the time, and that’s true of Slack,” Amanda Aguillard, principal, Aguillard Accounting, and co-founder, Bluewire Strategy Group, says.
 “We love that we can communicate on our desktops, laptops, and mobile devices seamlessly.
 It also integrates via Zapier to lots of other apps that we use.”